-So, a couple of weeks ago, I had an opportunity to shoot a couple of local models, here in good old Escondido, CA. I was happy to photography them and hopefully expand their portfolios.
-Here are some additional modeling photography tips from a San Diego photographer.
+So, a couple of weeks ago, I had an opportunity to shoot a couple of local models, here in good old Escondido, CA. I posted an ad on Craigslist quite some time ago and was a little weary to say the least; however both women were charming and very professional.
+I was happy to photography them and hopefully expand their portfolios.
+Here are some additional modeling photography tips from a San Diego photographer:

 If possible, I would recommend meeting your models first, say over coffee.
 Starbucks is great, because they have other items, in case he or she does not like a cup of Joe.
 This gives you an opportunity to get to know the model as well their expectations for the shoot.